tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Maintaining masternodes can be a long and arduous.
 - ROI is not guaranteed and is inconsistent.
 In some applications Masternodes only gets rewarded if they mine a block and if they are randomly chosen to get paid.
-- in general a masternode's IP address is publicized and thus open to attacks.
+- In general a masternode's IP address is publicized and thus open to attacks.

 #### Opportunities for Tari